-Is this what real love looks like?
+Do these photos depict what real love looks like?

 Switch off the rom-com and pick up a photo book that depicts how love is more likely to look – from transgender love to reckless love, long-distance love, and love in your twilight years